MatthieuDartiailh/bytecode/doc/usage.rst

 Bytecode,  ConcreteBytecode and ControlFlowGraph instances all have a flags attribute which is an instance of the CompilerFlag enum.
-The value can be manipulated liked any binary flags.
+The value can be manipulated like any binary flags.

 Setting the OPTIMIZED flag::